 'The humour and wit of Chapman’s writing is immediate and doesn’t stall for a single moment, aided by a strong and energetic cast whose comic timing and delivery had the audience cackling from beginning to end.'
 Ross Larkin, Theatre Press, of Untitled, or The Seat of Narcissa.

-Untitled, or The Seat of Narcissa was published by Australian Plays in 2020.
+Untitled, or The Seat of Narcissa was published by Australian Plays in 2020, now Australian Plays Transform.
 Sofia also released Narcissa as an audioplay in 2020; this project is supported by the Victorian Government through Creative Victoria, whilst acknowledging the Yalukit Willam Peoples of the Boon Wurrung, First Peoples of Country on which recording took place at Melbourne Theatre Company.

 After a sold out La Mama season in January 2020 The Top Secret Violin Case is available as an audioplay, with music by Vardos, supported by the City of Melbourne COVID-19 Arts Grants.